By Bruce R. Copeland on June 20, 2019

 Tags: automation, backup, firewall, headless, information, internet of things, linux, raspberry pi, security, technology, ubuntu, update, usb, wireless

 Most Raspberry Pi users find it easiest to begin with the basic Raspbian linux distributions available from the Raspberry Pi Federation.
-However I’ve been using diverse unix/linux systems heavily for more than 16 years.
+However I have been using diverse unix/linux systems heavily for more than 16 years.
 Currently all the computers in my company run either Ubuntu 12.04 LTS or Ubuntu 14.04 LTS.
 It is significantly easier to administer systems that mostly utilize the same packages and tools.
 Also the Ubuntu long term support (LTS) feature has been invaluable on several past occasions when we were involved in complex projects and wouldn’t have had time to upgrade other shorter-lived distributions nearing their end of life for security support.
 Ryan Finnie has recently provided a nice build of Ubuntu 14.04 LTS for Rasberry Pi.
 So it made sense to start with Ubuntu 14.04 LTS on my new Raspberry Pi […]

 By Bruce R. Copeland on September 09, 2009